apache/apisix-website/website/docs/general/blog-contributing-guide.md

     git push origin
     ```

-10. Open the GitHub code repository in your browser, create the PR, and edit the change information.
+10. Visit GitHub website in your browser, create a pull request, and edit the change information.

-11. Complete the PR.
+11. Complete your pull request.

 ### Fix typos or formats